 Schedule a professional chemical peel.
-There are many different strengths of chemical peels, your esthetician or skin care professional will suggest a series of peels appropriate for the severity of the scarring.
+Your esthetician or skin care professional should suggest a series of peels appropriate for the severity of your scarring.

 What is a chemical peel?
-A chemical peel involves applying a chemical solution (acid) to skin of the face to remove and exfoliate the outer layers of the skin so that a clearer, more evenly pigmented, glowing layer of skin can appear.
-The new regenerated skin is smoother than the old skin.
-It is instrumental in the stimulation of fibroblasts.
+During a chemical peel, a professional will apply a chemical solution (acid) to the face.
+This removes and exfoliates the outer layers of skin.
+As a result, a clearer, more evenly pigmented, glowing layer of skin appears.
+The new, regenerated skin is smoother than the old skin.
+Peels also work beneath the surface to encourage the stimulation of fibroblasts.
 These aid in the creation of new collagen.
-As you’re going through the peel process, the new skin will temporarily be more vulnerable to the sun, so daily use of sunscreen is a must.
-Depending on the type of peel, the treatments are often repeated every 1-6 weeks to achieve the desired results.
-You can also maintain the results of a chemical peel by using Triple Berry Smoothing Peel.
+As you’re going through the peel process, the new skin will temporarily be more vulnerable to the sun.
+So daily use of sunscreen is especially imperative during this time.
+Depending on the type of peel, you may need to repeat treatments every 2-6 weeks to achieve desired results.
+You can also maintain results by using Triple Berry Smoothing Peel.
 This peel helps both resurface the skin as well as lift away discoloration left over from blemishes.

-*Caution: when it comes to chemical peels, it’s extremely important that the person administering the treatment is well-versed and experienced—if the peel isn’t left on long enough, there will be no effect on the skin; if it’s left on for too long, you may run the risk of potential damage.
+*Caution: when it comes to chemical peels, it’s extremely important that the person administering the treatment is well-versed and experienced.
+If the peel isn’t left on long enough, you won’t see results.
+On the other hand, if it’s left on too long, you may run the risk of potential damage.
 Be sure to do your due diligence and get a trusted referral.
 Here are 5 questions you should ask when consulting with a skin professional.

 Get injectable fillers, if needed.
-Certain cosmetic dermal fillers such as Restylane and Juvederm can be injected into the indented area to lift the depressed scar but their effect is temporary, only lasting anywhere from 6-12 months.
-Since this is a temporary solution, you’ll want to follow the above steps first to see what kind of permanent change you can make in the skin.
-Be sure you consult with a reputable nurse or cosmetic dermatologist to see which procedure is the best choice for your needs.
+Certain cosmetic dermal fillers such as Restylane and Juvederm will help lift the depressed scar.
+The effect is temporary, only lasting anywhere from 6-12 months.
+Be sure you consult with a reputable nurse or cosmetic dermatologist to see which type of filler may be best your skin.

 Consider gaining weight.
-I know this might be a last choice for many but when gaining weight, you increase fat cells underneath the skin which gives a natural plumpness to the skin to plump out scars as well as lines, wrinkles and pores, too.
+I know this might sound strange, but gaining weight leads to larger fat cells underneath the skin.
+This gives a natural plumpness to the skin that can fill scars as well as lines, wrinkles and pores.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.